 "Evolution of FDA Science and Engagement" - a panel discussion

-After delivering a keynote address, current FDA Commissioner Dr. Scott Gottlieb will be joined by two former Commissioners for a panel discussion.
-All three speakers have played key roles in the evolution of FDA science and patient engagement and the biographies that follow outline a dedication to modernizing the Agency.
+After delivering a keynote address, current FDA Commissioner Dr. Scott Gottlieb will be joined by three former Commissioners for a panel discussion.
+All four speakers have played key roles in the evolution of FDA science and patient engagement and the biographies that follow outline a dedication to modernizing the Agency.
 Gottlieb served on the Senate Federal Health Technology Policy Committee.
-Califf led the Clinical Trials Transformation Initiative and von Eschenbach worked on regulatory pathway modernization through the Critical Path Initiative and the Food Protection Plan.
+Califf led the Clinical Trials Transformation Initiative, McClellan was instrumental in IMEDS and von Eschenbach worked on regulatory pathway modernization through the Critical Path Initiative and the Food Protection Plan.

 Scott Gottlieb, M.D.